This article was written by Jiu-Jitsu practitioner and enthusiast Stuart Langley

-When we are using jiu jitsu we are looking to create an advantage where there is an imbalance between our situation and our opponents situation.
+When we are using jiu-jitsu we are looking to create an advantage where there is an imbalance between our situation and our opponent's situation.
 This might be by concentrating the force from multiple parts of our body on a single part of our opponent’s body.
-It might be by using the principal of leverage to multiply the force that we are able to bring to bear on our opponent’s body or it might be by using their biomechanics against them, for instance turning a joint in a direction it is not designed to move.
+It might be by using the principle of leverage to multiply the force that we are able to bring to bear on our opponent’s body or it might be by using their biomechanics against them, for instance turning a joint in a direction it is not designed to move.

 Some Basic Concepts

 Starting off in the world of physics our first building block of understanding is mass.
 Mass is defined as the measure of the amount of matter in an object and until someone opens the first academy on the international space station, the most common way that we are going to be thinking of mass is due to the way that gravity works on it.
 Gravity is one of the basic forces in the universe and here on earth, its effect is to try to accelerate our (and our opponent’s) mass towards the centre of the planet.
 Something that has more physical matter has more mass; literally, Roger Gracie at around 200 pounds has more atoms making up his body than Caio Terra at 122 pounds.
 They can both make your life a nightmare in a jiu-jitsu match but their different physical attributes mean that they will do it in a different way (having been under knee on belly of both of them at different points in my training career, I can tell you that neither experience was pleasant, but I would take Caio all day over another 30 seconds with Roger.)
 A big sorry to my American friends but in order to make the math simple, we will use the standard scientific unit of kg for mass (it's pretty easy to convert, 1 kg is 2.2 lb)